 Methylmalonic acidemia is a disorder in which the body cannot break down certain proteins and fats.
 The result is a buildup of a substance called methylmalonic acid in the blood.
 This condition is passed down through families.

 It is one of several conditions called an "inborn error of metabolism."

 The disease is most often diagnosed in the first year of life.
-It is an autosomal recessive disorder, which means the defective gene must be passed onto the child from both parents.
+It is an autosomal recessive disorder.
+This means the defective gene must be passed onto the child from both parents.

 A newborn with this rare condition may die before it is ever diagnosed.
 Methylmalonic acidemia affects boys and girls equally.

 Babies may appear normal at birth, but develop symptoms once they start eating more protein, which can cause the condition to get worse.
 The disease can cause seizures and stroke.